manifoldfinance/kb/docs/Protocol/BackboneV01.md

 ### Transaction ordering

-Backbone Network can sort mempool transactions in two different ways.
+SecureRpc Network can sort mempool transactions in two different ways.
 How they are sorted will alter which transactions from the mempool get included in the next block, and in which order.

 The first ordering mode, called `"priority"`, mimics Geth's behavior.
 This means that it prioritizes transactions based on the fees paid to the miner.
 This is the default.